ShaharBand/sentinel/README.md

 This command installs the necessary Node.js packages specified in your project's `package.json` file.
 <br><br>

-**4. Modify the configuration settings:**
+**4. Modify the Configuration with Environment Variables:**

-**Environment Variables**:
 To configure the application, utilize environment files (`.env`) to specify settings such as database connection details, application port, and other environment-specific configurations.

+**Environment Settings:**
 The application supports different environment settings for both development and production environments.
-You can find the configuration settings in `app.py`, `db.py`, and `metadata.py`, located within the backend config directory.
+You can find the configuration settings in `app.py`, `db.py`, and `metadata.py`, located within the backend `config` directory.

 Each configuration has its respective environment file named as follows: `.env.app`, `.env.db`, `.env.metadata`.

+**Production Environment Setup:**
-The system will check for corresponding production files such as `.env.app.prod` to determine if the environment is a production environment.
-This allows for overriding of normal settings and the setup of workers as necessary.
+The system checks for the `APP_ENVIRONMENT` environment variable to determine if the environment is a production environment.
+This allows for overriding of reload settings and the setup of workers as necessary.

+**Docker Integration**
+If you plan on using Docker, the `.dockerignore` file is configured to ignore the environment files.
+This setup allows you to load the environment variables specifically for Docker Compose usage, providing flexibility for both development and production environments.
+You can also set up separate Docker Compose files for development and production (`docker-compose.dev.yml` and `docker-compose.prod.yml`) to ensure consistency across environments.
 <br><br>

 **5. Run Backend**
+You have two options to run the FastAPI backend:

 In the `backend` directory, run the FastAPI backend using the following command: